 - Avoid using Facebook to log into online services and apps.
 Instead, use a password manager (like LastPass) and create unique passwords instead.

-- Try to use other social networks more often, including Twitter, LinkedIn, and Google+.
+- Try to use other social networks more often, including Twitter and LinkedIn.
 Also consider other messaging apps besides Facebook Messenger/WhatsApp, such as the popular and encrypted messaging service Signal.
 And, of course, there’s always email.

 - For those using Facebook to promote a website or business, see my earlier post on Facebook alternatives.